Transipedia/dekupl-run/README.md

     - Snakemake, jellyfish, pigz, CMake, boost
     - R packages (DESEq2, RColorBrewer, pheatmap, foreach, doParallel) `Rscript install_r_packages.R`
-- **Step 2: .
-Clone this repository including submodules.**
+- **Step 2: Clone this repository including submodules.**
   `git clone --recursive https://github.com/Transipedia/dekupl-run.git`
 - **Step 3: Edit config file & run dekupl-run with Snakemake.**
   `snakemake -jNB_THREADS --resources ram=MAX_MEMORY -p`

 ## Configuration

-Here is an example of a minimal config file with only mandatory informations.
+Here is an example of a minimal config file with only mandatory information.
 You can copy this base and adapt it to your needs (see following paragraph).

 ```
 {